 5. Aventura Mall

 The Aventura Mall is located in Aventura, Florida.
 It is the largest mall in Florida with a total leasable area of 2,700,000 square feet.
-It is ranked the third largest mall in the US.
+It is ranked the fifth largest mall in the US.
 The mall was officially opened on April 28, 1983.
-It is a three story mall with more than 300 stores.
-Eighteen food stores occupy the food court part of the mall.
-The mall owned by the Turnberry Associates and the Simon Property Group who are also the mall’s managers.
-It is visited by 28 million and was ranked the second most visited mall in the US by travel and leisure magazine in 2012.
+It is a three-story mall with more than 300 stores.
+Eighteen food stores occupy the food court of the mall.
+Turnberry Associates and the Simon Property Group own the mall.
+The latter also manages the property.
+Aventura Mall is visited by 28 million people annually.
+Travel and Leisure magazine ranked it the second most visited mall in 2012.

 Largest Malls In The US